Beyond Advocacy: A Design Space for Replication-Related Studies: A Replication Design Space Framework

 \subsection{Rationale}

-As discussed above, replication requires systematic comparability between the replication study and the reference study.
-While existing articles that emphasize advocacy, terminology discourse, or high-level taxonomies provide valuable context, they offer limited support for practical-level decisions and for reporting what changed, what stayed comparable, what is deliberately different, and, ultimately, why the comparison remains meaningful.
+Replication requires systematic comparability between the replication study and the reference study.
+While existing articles that emphasize advocacy, terminology discourse, or high-level taxonomies provide valuable context, they offer limited support for practical-level decisions and for reporting what \emph{changed}, what \emph{stayed comparable}, what is \emph{deliberately different}, and, ultimately, why the comparison remains meaningful.
 We therefore treat replication-related design as a reference-constrained, pairwise design problem.

-Our design space therefore (i) represents replication design through four study design components and three comparison levels, and (ii) instantiates the result as a navigable table that supports both retrospective characterization and prospective planning.
-The framework is general enough to cover both human studies as well as computation-only ones (\S\ref{sec:collapse_rules}), but is motivated by the complex needs of the former where practical-guidance is scarce.
+Our design space (i) represents replication design through four study design dimensions and three comparison levels, and (ii) instantiates the result as an unambiguous multi-dimensional space that supports both retrospective characterization and prospective planning.
+The framework is general enough to cover both human studies and computation-only ones (\S\ref{sec:collapse_rules}), but is motivated by the complex needs of the former where practical guidance is scarce.